christofelkev/RECIDER/README.md

 # Android Section

-This is the Mobile Development Section of this repo.
+This is the Mobile Development Section of this [repo][https://github.com/alwirihad/recider-apps].
 Written here are information about what this Android Studio project needed and how it works conceptually.

 ## Android Studio Project Overview